CornerSeatStudio/HornsAndScrolls/README.md

 - Ultimately, this was a learning experience!

 ## **About Us**
-- We are Corner Seat Studios!
+- We are Corner Seat Studio!
 A couple of high school friends with a passion for game design

 ## **Screenshots**
 ![](images/DDOOqA.png)